 Only work that is ready by the agreed deadline can hope to qualify for a good grade.
-Assessments will usually be handed in via Turnitin, however, there may be instances where the VLE will be used.
+Ways to submit your assessments will be individually outlined in the module specific handbooks located on Blackboard.

-PLEASE NOTE : Computer failure will not be accepted as a reason for late submission.
+PLEASE NOTE: Computer failure will not be accepted as a reason for late submission.